Braian Samudio

-Braian Jose Samudio Segovia (born 23 December 1995) is a Paraguayan professional footballer who plays as a forward for Süper Lig club Antalyaspor and the Paraguay national team.
+Braian Jose Samudio Segovia (born 23 December 1995) is a Paraguayan professional footballer who plays as a forward for Turkish TFF 1.
+Lig club Çorum and the Paraguay national team.

 Career

 Guarani

 Unveiled as a new signing for Brazilian Serie B competitors Guarani in 2017, Samudio settled well into the club, expressing that it was a very important achievement of him to be part of Guarani.
 Enjoying the impassionedness of his teams' supporters, the Paraguayan managed 7 goals in 26 league outings for the Bugre in 2017, which eventually earned him a move to Turkey.

 Çaykur Rizespor (loan)

 Passing the health test, Samudio officially transferred to Turkish side Çaykur Rizespor in 2017 on a loan deal, making an impact on the league and scoring 6 goals in his first 10 games, his first in a 3–1 victory over Adana Demirspor.

 Cerro Porteño

 In June 2022 Samudio signed for Cerro Porteño.